iv-kis/COVID_map/README.md

 - Number of active cases (calculated as new cases in last 14 days)
 - Number of recoveries

+Although the absolute numbers of active and recovered cases are rough estimates, they follow the real proportion, which is of first interest in this visualization.

 Sources:
 https://www.pordata.pt
 https://github.com/dssg-pt/covid19pt-data

-Thanks to Jose Miguel Rodrigues Quintas https://github.com/josemrquintas
+Thanks to José Miguel Rodrigues Quintas for scraping and cooking the COVID data. https://github.com/josemrquintas

 (2) Portugal shapefile